ahmadbashusman/empirical/README.md

 ## 0. Overview:
-This repository accompanies the research paper "Update at Your Own Risk: An Empirical Analysis of Software and Firmware Vulnerabilities"
+This repository accompanies the artifacts of the research paper "Update at Your Own Risk: An Empirical Analysis of Software and Firmware Vulnerabilities"
-We present an emperical anaylsis of the causes of the update process vulnerabilities in computing systmes, laragly on IoT devices.
+We present an emperical anaylsis of the potential causes of  update process vulnerabilities in computing systmes, laragly on IoT devices, and provide strategic appraoch on how to mitigate them.

 ## 1. Update Process Vulnerability Analysis (RQ1):